Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 - `plot_multi.m`: Requires inputs, the table of time series data, the names (as formatted in the data-folders), and a table that gives what outputs to be plotted each other.

 Additional functions should be written as needed, especially when seeking to expand the input available to be changed.
 This might require some creativity for efficient indexing and modifying, but the existing functions are good blueprints.
 The most common type of addaptation is in helper functions that set up the various module files.
 The changes needed to adapt the summary tables are very slight.

+Now we have gone through what each file does.
+Hopefully this is clear enough to run and recreate the results of this experiment, and to adapt this framework for one's own experimental needs.

 ### Process for Running a new Experiment